Chris-Harn/Image-Processing/README.md

 # Image-Processing
-Sandbox for preforming image processing on digital VHS video.
+Sandbox for performing image processing on digital VHS video.